 top of page

-Clinical Psychology services at NLC Psychology are provided by Dr Neralie Cain, Ms Emma Hunt, Mr Patrick Carson, and Ms Alyssa Nikolaidis.
-Our clinical psychologists are supported by the lovely Move for Better Health admin team.
+Psychology services at NLC Psychology are provided by Dr Neralie Cain, Mr Patrick Carson, Ms Alyssa Nikolaidis, and Mrs Alex Giles.
+Our psychologists are supported by the lovely Move for Better Health admin team.

 logo for facebook.png